nanoporetech/bonito/README.md

 The default configuration is for the QuartzNet 5x5 architecture.

-Automatic mixed precision can be use for speeding up training by passing the `--amp` flag to the training script, however the [apex](https://github.com/nvidia/apex#quick-start) package will need to be installed manually.
+Automatic mixed precision can be used for speeding up training by passing the `--amp` flag to the training script, however the [apex](https://github.com/nvidia/apex#quick-start) package will need to be installed manually.

 ## Scripts